seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Re-enter TYBALT*

 Now, Tybalt, take the villain back again,
-That late thou gavest me; for Mercutio’s soul
+That late thou gavest me; for Mercutio's soul
 Is but a little way above our heads,
 Staying for thine to keep him company:
 Either thou, or I, or both, must go with him.